Linear-feedback shift register: Fibonacci LFSRs

 A 16-bit Fibonacci LFSR.
 The feedback tap numbers shown correspond to a primitive polynomial in the table, so the register cycles through the maximum number of 65535 states excluding the all-zeroes state.
 The state shown, 0xACE1 (hexadecimal) will be followed by 0x5670.

 A Fibonacci 31 bit linear feedback shift register with taps at positions 28 and 31 (indicated by the yellow LEDs), giving it a maximum cycle and period at this speed of approximately 8 years.

 The bit positions that affect the next state are called the taps.
 In the diagram the taps are [16,14,13,11].
-The rightmost bit of the LFSR is called the output bit, which is always also a tap.
+The leftmost bit of the LFSR is called the output bit, which is always also a tap.
 To obtain the next state, the tap bits are XOR-ed sequentially; then, all bits are shifted one place to the right, with the rightmost bit being discarded, and that result of XOR-ing the tap bits is fed back into the now-vacant leftmost bit.
 To obtain the pseudorandom output stream, read the rightmost bit after each state transition.